knohitch/clickveed/DEPLOYMENT_FIXES_SUMMARY.md

 # Install dependencies based on the preferred package manager
 COPY package.json package-lock.json* ./
 # Install all dependencies including devDependencies for build process
-# Temporarily set NODE_ENV to development during build to ensure devDependencies are installed
+# Use npm install instead of npm ci to ensure devDependencies are installed
-+ ENV NODE_ENV=development
-RUN npm ci
++ RUN npm install
-# Reset NODE_ENV to production for the rest of the build
-+ ENV NODE_ENV=production
 ```

-This ensures that devDependencies are installed during the build process while maintaining production settings for the runtime.
+This ensures that devDependencies are installed during the build process.

 ### 4. Verified Prisma Configuration